jhpyle/docassemble/_docs/config.md

 If no [interview] is specified in the URL when the web browser first connects to the **docassemble** server, the interview indicated by `default interview` will be used.
-The interview needs to be specified in package name:relative file path format.
+The interview needs to be specified in "package name:relative file path" format.
 For example:

 {% highlight yaml %}
 default interview: docassemble.base:data/questions/examples/attachment.yml
 {% endhighlight %}

-If this directive is not set, **docassemble** will redirect to a page showing a [list of available interviews].
-However, if the [`dispatch`] directive is not defined, then the list of available interviews would be empty, so instead the demo interview, `docassemble.demo:data/questions/questions.yml` will be used.
+If this directive is not set, **docassemble** will redirect to a page showing a [list of available interviews] determined by the [`dispatch`] directive.
+However, if the [`dispatch`] directive is not defined, users will be directed to the demonstration interview, `docassemble.demo:data/questions/questions.yml`.

 ## <a name="flask log"></a><a name="celery flask log"></a>Flask log file location